Aditya-Tripuraneni/FinanceApp/README.md

 - Matplotlib
 - More from SQL
 This project allowed me to become more confident in my Object Oriented programming skills, and allowed me to work with new technologies I have previous not worked with before such as a powerful GUI builder "Pyqt5".
 I was able to learn how to efficiently use Matplot lib to implement graphs and a pie chart.
 Lastly, I became more familar with SQL commands in python and using better practices to retrieve data.

+## Latest Updates:
+### May 29th 2022
+Added ability to delete categories
+Added help button switching screen to explain purpose of app Fixed "check goal" button bug (Can now view goal properly, before users could only click once, and it would retrieve data once)
+Fixed SQL commands on "financeDataBase.py", better/safer usage of SQL commands